 Oppenheim method

-The radiative conductances can be calculated using the Oppenheim method.
+The thermal solver can compute radiative conductances using the Oppenheim method.

-Oppenheim method, or otherwise known as the radiosity method, is the recommended approach.
-Oppenheim method consists of creating an artificial Oppenheim element I for each radiating element i, which may be visualized as an imaginary element floating above element i, and intercepting all radiation to it.
+The Oppenheim method, or otherwise known as the radiosity method, is the recommended approach.
+The Oppenheim method consists of creating an artificial Oppenheim element I (1) for each radiating element k (2), which may be visualized as an imaginary element floating above element k, and intercepting all radiation to it (4).

-A radiative coupling is created between I and i, and each view factor VFij is transformed into a radiative coupling AiVFij between I and the Oppenheim element J of j equal to:
+A radiative coupling (3) is created between I and k, and each view factor VFkj is transformed into a radiative coupling (4) AkVFkj between I and the Oppenheim element J of element j.

-Oppenheim method is an alternative to Gebhardt method for calculating radiative couplings.
+The Oppenheim method is an alternative to the Gebhardt method for calculating radiative couplings.
 It has several advantages:

 - Temperature-dependent emissivities are handled more accurately and efficiently.
-This is because during temperature calculations only the radiative conductance Aiϵi/(1−ϵi) between the Oppenheim element and the element itself needs to be modified.
+This is because during temperature calculations only the radiative conductance Akϵk/(1−ϵk) between the Oppenheim element and the element itself needs to be modified.

-- CPU performance is generally much improved for two reasons: the matrix inversion process of Gebhardt method is bypassed, and the number of radiative couplings is much generally much smaller.
-This is because in a given enclosure Gebhardt method creates a radiative coupling between every element, even if they cannot view each other.
+- CPU performance is generally better because the matrix inversion process of the Gebhardt method is bypassed, and the number of radiative couplings is generally much smaller.
+This is because, in an enclosure, the Gebhardt method creates a radiative coupling between every element, even when no direct view exists between them.

-- Accuracy is improved because the RK elimination of insignificant radiative couplings is bypassed.
+- Accuracy is improved because the elimination of insignificant radiative couplings, which is used in the Gebhardt method, is bypassed.

 - File sizes are generally smaller.

-With Oppenheim method significant performance degradation can be expected during transient analysis with the explicit forward differencing method.
+With the Oppenheim method, significant performance degradation can be expected during transient analysis with the explicit forward differencing method.
 This is because the Oppenheim elements are assigned zero capacitance, and the forward differencing method requires a full steady-state solution for the surface elements at each integration time step.

 However, no accuracy degradation is observed with the implicit time integration methods.

-The radiosity method is used to model radiative heat exchange between surfaces.
-It defines the radiosity as the total energy flux leaving a surface, which includes both emitted and reflected radiation:
+This method defines the radiosity as the total energy flux leaving a surface, which includes both emitted and reflected radiation:

 where: